Save a Child

 Armed conflict affects one in 10 children and over the past few decades, many urban areas have become direct targets, often producing large numbers of casualties that outstrip the ability of the local health care system to provide the required care.
 The destruction of medical and public health infrastructures make it difficult to treat sick or injured children and not enough focus is placed on providing adequate care by professionals with expertise in paediatric emergency medicine.
 Children with acute or chronic medical conditions are often equally at risk as those with traumatic injuries and the high mortality of these patients suggests that untreated medical conditions can be more lethal than the weapons of war.

-Whilst organisations like Road to Peace can really make a difference, access to paediatric expertise in these areas is limited and lives are often lost due to a lack of specialist insight and instruction in the most critical moments.
-During a mission to Northern Iraq in 2018, Sally Becker enlisted the help of a team of paediatric specialists lending their expertise via remote consultations to medical staff working on the ground.
-The mission was a great success, enabling us to help hundreds of children.
+Whilst organisations like Road to Peace can really make a difference, access to paediatric expertise in is limited and lives are often lost due to a lack of specialist insight and instruction in the most critical moments.
+During a mission to Northern Iraq in 2018, we enlisted the help of a team of paediatric specialists lending their expertise via remote consultations.
+Following the success of the mission, Sally and her team began designing the concept for the Save a Child app and over one hundred and fifty paediatric specialists have registered to join our global network.
+Read More

 On Aug.
 3, 2014, ISIS militants swept into the Sinjar region of northern Iraq, home to the majority of the world's Yazidis.
 Read more...